svpino/ml.school/README.md

 information about local deployments in [Deploy MLflow Model as a Local Inference Server](https://mlflow.org/docs/latest/deployment/deploy-model-locally.html).

-The command below starts a local server hosting the latest version of the model in the Model Registry:
+The command below starts a local MLflow server listening in port `8080`.
+The server hosts the latest version of the model in the Model Registry:

 ```bash
 mlflow models serve \